NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### ZoneHVAC:ExhaustSystem Input Fields ###

-The ZoneHVAC:ExhaustSystem input fields are as follows.
+The input fields for the ZoneHVAC:ExhaustSystem object are as follows.

 #### Field: Name ####